SriramS32/Reverse-Neural-Network/README.md

 Back-propagation is implemented in both training and reversing.

-Common application to Synthesis: A value such as a 1 is assigned to any piece of art from van Gogh.
+Common application to Synthesis: A value such as a 1 is assigned to any piece of art.
 A 0 is assigned to background images such as a square of white and black.
-When the program is asked to train the inputs to achieve an output of 1, it will appear to draw a synthesized van Gogh image.
+When the program is asked to train the inputs to achieve an output of 1, it will appear to draw a synthesized artwork image.

 An example of usage:
 ```javascript